Frequently Asked Questions

 • How quickly will you open my account?

-• If you apply online we will open your account and provide confirmation as soon as you submit your application.
+• If you apply online we’ll open your account and provide confirmation as soon as you submit your application.
 We will also tell you if we need any further information from you.

-We will write to you confirming your new account details and any further information we require.
+We’ll get in touch to confirm your new account details and any further information we require.

 • How do I pay money into my account?